 This Evaluation Highlight is the 13th in a series that presents descriptive and analytic findings from the national evaluation of the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA) Quality Demonstration Grant Program.
 This Highlight focuses on lessons learned from nine States—Alaska, Florida, Idaho, Maine, Massachusetts, North Carolina, Oregon, Utah, and West Virginia.
 These States implemented learning collaboratives and subsequently reported quantifiable improvements in medical home capacity and/or health care quality among the 137 child-serving primary care practices that participated in the CHIPRA quality demonstration.
 The analysis is based on work completed by States during the first 4.5 years of their 5-year demonstration projects.

 This Evaluation Highlight includes a supplement that provides an overview of the learning collaboratives in each of the nine States, including their similarities and differences.
-PDF version - 318.06 KB or HTML text
+[PDF (319 KB) or HTML]

 Evaluation Highlight No. 12: How are CHIPRA quality demonstration States improving perinatal care?

 Evaluation Highlight No. 11: How are CHIPRA quality demonstration States using quality reports to drive health care improvements for children?

 Evaluation Highlight No. 10: How are CHIPRA quality demonstration States testing the Children's Electronic Health Record Format?

 Evaluation Highlight No. 9: How are CHIPRA quality demonstration States supporting the use of care coordinators?

 Evaluation Highlight No. 8: CHIPRA quality demonstration States help school-based health centers strengthen their medical home features

 Evaluation Highlight No. 7: How are CHIPRA quality demonstration States designing and implementing caregiver peer support programs?